Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/ACTIVE DIRECTORY.md

 - One per domain
 ### All five roles are assigned to the first DC in the forest
 ##### Each time a new domain is added only the RID master PDC emulator and infrastructure master roles are assigned
+# Foreign Security Principal (FSP)
+***
+	Object that represents a security principal that belongs to a trusted external forest Created when an external object is added to a group in the current domain Holds the SID of the foreign object
+## Location
+***
+	In a specific container called Foreign Security Principals
 # Global Catalog (GC)
 ***
 	A feature that can be enabled on a Domain Controller